Rhododendron periclymenoides aka Election Pink

 Election Pink, Pinxter Flower, Pinxterbloom Azalea

-How to care for Election Pink
+How difficult is it to take care of Election Pink

 Election Pink is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.